MikeRow/BananoPHP/README.md

 * HTTP Callback

-Out of date, WebSocket is better solution
+WebSocket is a better solution

 * WebSocket

-Since their usage is pretty custom in each situation, I've decided to don't develop any class or ncm implementation<br/>
+Since usage is pretty custom in each situation, I've decided to don't develop any class or ncm implementation<br/>
 If you are looking for an easy way to implement a WebSocket client for PHP I suggest [Textalk/websocket-php](https://github.com/Textalk/websocket-php) repository

 ## Welcome third-party implementations